Carl Griffiths: Playing career

 Griffiths started his career with Shrewsbury Town in September 1988 under the stewardship of Ian McNeill.
 The "Shrews" were relegated out of the Second Division in 1988–89 after finishing five points behind Hull City.
 They finished 11th in the Third Division in 1989–90 and 18th in 1990–91 under Asa Hartford, before suffering relegation under new boss John Bond in 1991–92 after finishing six points behind 20th place Exeter City, a team they had beaten 6–1 early in the campaign.
 He scored 27 goals in 1992–93 to become joint-top scorer (with Darren Foreman) in the Third Division.
-For this achievement he was named on the PFA Team of the Year.
+He was named to the PFA Team of the Year for this achievement.
 Hitting 62 goals in 170 games during a difficult period at the Gay Meadow, he had done enough to be picked up by Brian Horton's Manchester City in October 1993 for a fee of £500,000.
 He scored four goals in 18 Premier League games in 1993–94 and 1994–95.

 He was moved on to Portsmouth as a £200,000 make-weight in the Kit Symons transfer in August 1995.
 He was utilized almost exclusively as a substitute by manager Terry Fenwick, making just two starts in 1995–96.
 He moved on to Peterborough United for £225,000 in March 1996.
 The "Posh" avoided relegation in 1995–96 by a three-point margin.
 Peterborough could not avoid relegation out of the Second Division in 1996–97, though Griffiths had already arrived back in the Third Division after spending November 1996 on loan at Leyton Orient.
 Scoring three goals in five games was enough to convince Tommy Taylor to spend £100,000 to bring him to Brisbane Road permanently in March 1997.
 He found his form with the "O's", and finished as the fifth highest scorer in the Third Division in 1997–98 with 18 league goals.
 This tally included a hat-trick in an 8–0 demolition of Doncaster Rovers on 28 December.
 He hit nine goals in 31 games to fire Orient into the play-offs in 1998–99.
-However, he could not feature in the play-off Final, as he had already left the club.
-He spent four weeks on loan at Wrexham from 14 January 1999, and found the net in four of his five appearances for Brian Flynn's "Dragons".
+However, he could not feature in the play-off final, as he had already left the club.
+He spent four weeks on loan at Wrexham from 14 January 1999 and found the net in four of his five appearances for Brian Flynn's "Dragons".